WWE News: Roman Reigns Wanted To Protect His Daughter From Those Who Talked Down His Leukemia Battle

 In a day and age where nothing can be kept secret because of social media, there’s also the problem of false information getting out there.
 Sure, people would love for reporters and websites to merely give the facts, but that isn’t how it always works.

 Roman Reigns has not only had to deal with his diagnosis and the therapy needed to get him into remission, but he’s had to deal with the media.
-The media that doesn’t always spread the truth and he wanted to make sure that his young daughter wasn’t the victim of false info.
+Specifically, he wanted to make sure that his young daughter wasn’t the victim of false info.

 One last time.
 One last ride.